openplans/openblock-old/docs/install/geodata.rst

 Again, if you run this script with the ``--help`` option, it will tell you how to use it::

+ $ import_neighborhoods  --help
- $ ./ebpub/ebpub/db/bin/import_hoods.py  --helpUsage: import_hoods.py [options] /path/to/shapefile
+ Usage: import_neighborhoods [options] /path/to/shapefile

  Options:
   -h, --help            show this help message and exit -n NAME_FIELD, --name-field=NAME_FIELD